 There should also be some room left in here for Lost Worlds, which get a topic of their own.
 These are pockets of civilisation where holdovers from prehistory still remain.
 Good examples might be Skull Island in King Kong (1933), the continent of Caprona in The Land That Time Forgot (1974) and The People That Time Forgot (1977), and Dinotopia (2002).

-Not included in this discussion are countries like Oceania and Eastasia in Nineteen Eighty-Four (1984) and the Republic of Gilead in The Handmaid’s Tale (2017- ), which should be regarded less as fictional countries and more future versions of existing countries that have simply given a new name.
+Not included in this discussion are countries like Oceania and Eastasia in Nineteen Eighty-Four (1984) and the Republic of Gilead in The Handmaid’s Tale (2017- ), which should be regarded less as fictional countries and more future versions of existing countries that have simply been given a new name.

 This refers to countries where the creators have made no effort to make them appear realistic and are inhabited by fantastical and outrightly magical creations.
-The two most famous examples would be the lands of Lilliput and Blefescu (inhabited respectively by very small people and giants) that appear in the assorted film adaptations of Jonathan Swift’s Gulliver’s Travels (1726) – see the likes of Gulliver’s Travels (1939), The 3 Worlds of Gulliver (1960), Gulliver’s Travels (1977), Gulliver’s Travels (1995) and Gulliver’s Travels (2010).
+The two most famous examples would be the lands of Lilliput and Brobdingnag (inhabited respectively by very small people and giants) that appear in the assorted film adaptations of Jonathan Swift’s Gulliver’s Travels (1726) – see the likes of Gulliver’s Travels (1939), The 3 Worlds of Gulliver (1960), Gulliver’s Travels (1977), Gulliver’s Travels (1995) and Gulliver’s Travels (2010).

 Other famous examples might be the Land of Oz and its various countries and their colourful peoples that Dorothy Gale travels to via tornado in The Wizard of Oz (1939) and assorted sequels, or Never Never Land in the various versions of Peter Pan (1906) – see Peter Pan (1953), Peter Pan (2003) and assorted spinoffs.
 All are inhabited by colourful and magical peoples and creatures.